6 Tips For Pregnant Women To Stay Safe While Running

 There are several ways to determine whether your body needs water.
 The color of urine is the most reliable one, so in case that you notice the color turns darker yellow, drink some water ASAP.
 The other way is to measure yourself before running, and afterward.
 The difference between two numbers is the amount of water you have lost, and which you need to compensate.

 So, these are my tips for staying safe while running during pregnancy.
-I can't stress enough that you do not need to go running specifically if you wish to remain in shape.
+I can’t stress enough that you do not need to go running specifically if you wish to remain in shape.
 There are lots of other programs which are easier for you to take.
-Yoga, walking, or simple exercises you can do in your apartment are all ideal for pregnant women to practice.
+Yoga, walking, or simple exercises you can do in your apartment even if you have a tiny one-bedroom unit like this are all ideal for pregnant women to practice.